ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ### Device Discovery

-Device discovery would be used to identify MOSIP compliant devices in a system by the applications.
+Device discovery would be used to identify SBI compliant devices in a system by the applications.
 The protocol is designed as a simple plug and play with all the necessary abstraction to the specifics.

 #### Device Discovery Request